-The City agrees that accredited representatives of AFSCME may have access to employees in the bargaining unit during business hours, provided the employee and the representative are not on City time and the representative has received managerial approval to be in City facilities.
-Such access may be permitted on a case by case basis without loss of pay when the City determines, in its sole discretion, that such access is in the best interests of the City and does not interfere with the normal operations of the department.
+The City agrees that AFSCME representatives may have access to employees in the bargaining unit during business hours, provided the employee and the representative have received approval through Human Resources to be in City facilities.
+Such access should not interfere with the normal operations of the department.